giuseppetrivi/telegram-bot-basic-project-structure/README.md

 ## 📖 Documentation
 The code contains a lot of useful comments, so the information about every specific class is inside the code.
 Here I will only describe some parts of the project.

-This is a UML diagram that explain the structure of the classes:
+This is a UML diagram that explains grafically the structure of the classes:

 ![uml_diagram_of_project](docs/bot-project-uml.png)